AmeniBF/GemRBAC-DSL/README.md

 ============
 This project has been developed at the [SVV lab](http://www.svv.lu) of the [University of Luxembourg](http://wwwen.uni.lu) by [Ameni Ben Fadhel](http://wwwen.uni.lu/snt/people/ameni_ben_fadhel).

 GemRBAC-DSL is domain specification language for RBAC policies, built on top of the GemRBAC+CTX model.
+The GemRBAC-DSL model has been introduced in:

+> Ameni Ben Fadhel, Domenico Bianculli, and Lionel Briand. __GemRBAC-DSL: a High-level Specification Language for Role-based Access Control Policies__.
+In Proceedings of the 21st ACM  Symposium on Access Control Models and Technologies (SACMAT 2016).
+Available online at https://orbilu.uni.lu/bitstream/10993/26814/1/SACMAT2016.pdf

 #Installation